Tim Cole (AKA

 Co-founder

-All music, art and media works on this website created by Tim Cole are copyright Tim Cole, all rights reserved.
+All music, art and media works on this website created by and are copyright of John Tim Cole (AKA Tim Cole or 'Colartz'), all rights reserved.

 Materials of others